brianary/scripts/README.md

 ### EnvironmentVariables

-- :up: **[Compress-EnvironmentVariables.ps1](Compress-EnvironmentVariables.ps1)**: Replaces each of the longest matching parts of a string with an embedded environment variable with that value.
+- **[Compress-EnvironmentVariables.ps1](Compress-EnvironmentVariables.ps1)**: Replaces each of the longest matching parts of a string with an embedded environment variable with that value.
 - **[Expand-EnvironmentVariables.ps1](Expand-EnvironmentVariables.ps1)**: Replaces the name of each environment variable embedded in the specified string with the string equivalent of the value of the variable, then returns the resulting string.

 ### Files

-- :up: **[Backup-File.ps1](Backup-File.ps1)**: Create a backup as a sibling to a file, with date and time values in the name.
+- **[Backup-File.ps1](Backup-File.ps1)**: Create a backup as a sibling to a file, with date and time values in the name.
 - **[Find-DuplicateFiles.ps1](Find-DuplicateFiles.ps1)**: Removes duplicates from a list of files.
 - **[Find-NewestFile.ps1](Find-NewestFile.ps1)**: Finds the most recent file.
 - **[Join-FileName.ps1](Join-FileName.ps1)**: Combines a filename with a string.